Should You Supplement School Speech Therapy with Private Sessions?

 If you are seeing slow or limited progress in your child’s communication growth, this may be a sign that they need outside services.
 Every child has their own unique set of needs, style of learning, and speech therapy goals that should be addressed.

-If your child isn’t showing much improvement, or if your school therapist says your child isn’t progressing at the speed they hoped, it may be time to seek private therapy.
+If your child isn’t showing much improvement, or if your school therapist says your child isn’t progressing at the speed they hoped, private speech therapy can help.
 Expressable speech therapist Kimberly Meschede, M.S., CCC-SLP, explains, "I would encourage parents to directly ask their school speech therapist if they think their child could benefit from outside services.
 From my experience working in the schools, most therapists embrace parents wanting more options to support their child, and they wouldn’t be offended at all!”

 Parents can directly ask their school speech therapist if they think their child could benefit from outside services.

-Keep in mind, of course, that kids don’t make progress overnight.
+Keep in mind, of course, that kids don’t gain new skills overnight.
 Progress toward speech therapy goals may not always be easily noticeable.
 However, if your child has been in speech therapy for a few months at school and you’re not seeing changes, they may need extra therapy to get them where they need to be.

-4 Your child might need help generalizing their new skills
+4 Your child might need help using their new skills at home

-On a similar note, over time you should be seeing “generalization” of the new skills your child is learning in therapy.
+On a similar note, over time you should be seeing “generalization” of the speech and language skills your child is learning in therapy.
 This means that whatever they’re able to do in therapy sessions, they should also be doing at home.
 Here’s an example.
 Let’s say the speech therapist tells you that your child is using correct verb tenses in their sentences.
 But you don’t see that going on at home.
 That’s a sign that your child isn’t using their new skills in other environments.
 They may be able to do it with the speech therapist, when they’re really focusing.
 But in everyday speech and interactions with you, they’re not yet able to use these skills.
-This is another sign that outside services should be considered.
+This is another sign that outside services would be helpful.

 5 You might like more control over who provides speech therapy to your child

-One benefit of speech therapy in a private practice, clinic, or online is that you may have more choice in who you see.
+One benefit of private speech therapy is that you may have more choice in who you see.
 Many speech therapists have areas of specialty.
 Supplementing with speech therapy outside of school allows you to choose a therapist who specializes in an area where you have concerns.
 Working one-on-one with a specialized speech therapist can lead to faster progress.

 How to find private speech therapy